Unboxed-Software/solana-course/content/intro-to-custom-on-chain-programs.md

 Go ahead and create a script from scratch that will allow you to transfer SOL from one account to another on Devnet.
 Be sure to print out the transaction signature so you can look at it on the Solana Explorer.

 If you get stuck feel free to glance at the [solution code](https://github.com/Unboxed-Software/solana-ping-client).

+## Completed the lab?

+Push your changes to GitHub and [tell us what you thought of this lesson](https://form.typeform.com/to/IPH0UGz7#answers-lesson=e969d07e-ae85-48c3-976f-261a22f02e52)!